jank324/lynx/docs/index.rst

     utils

-Cite Cheetah
+Cite Lynx
 ------------

-If you use Cheetah, please cite the following two papers:
+If you use Lynx, please cite the following two papers:

 .. code-block:: bibtex